cmake-basis/BASIS/doc/howto/create-and-modify-project.rst

 In order to resolve the conflicts in one file, you have to edit the merged project file manually.
-For reference, the project tool writes the new template file to a file named like the project file in conflict with this project file, using .template as file name suffix.
+For reference, ``basisproject`` writes the new template file to a file named like the project file in conflict with this project file, using .template as file name suffix.
 It further keeps a backup of your current project file before the update.
 The file name suffix for this backup file is